 For more information on Duncan's S&OP philosophy, strategies,

 and implementation, read his book, "Sales and Operations Planning - How to Run a Process Everyone Understands".
-Head to Amazon.ca or Amazon.com by clicking the image to pick up a copy.
+Click here to learn more.